Medication Search: Dimetane Expectorant-DC

 How should I use this medication?

 The usual adult dose is 10 mL (2 teaspoons) every 6 hours as needed.
+It may be taken with or without food, and with a glass of water.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.